martn2023/github-talent-finder-data-engineering/README.md

 - I don't regret doing this project because it did what it was supposed to do, which was to expose me to a major cloud platform.
 From a commercial and product-market-fit standpoint, this has questionable value.
 For a competitive company looking for the best engineers, their process bottleneck is WINNING over applicants, not discovery (based on market interviews with potential users).
 So this tool might only be useful for recruiters at lesser known operations, but it has no value for the most prestigious orgs.
 - In my v1, I received a lot of criticisms that were rooted in poor documentation on project purpose, scope, and code rationale.
 This is being fixed now.

 >**Engineering:**<br>
 - Functions can and should be refactored to be more segregated and modular.
 For example, it might make sense to split the first function up across multiple files where one dedicated file is for Secret Manager to retrieve the Personal Authentication token.
 - It was tedious testing out my code inside of GCP because of the delays from re-deploying Cloud Run
+- If reproducibility became an issue, we could use containerization like Docker

 >**Tools**<br>
 - BigQuery